snukem/wildfires/outline.md

 ---

-#### **What You'll Do: A Granular Breakdown**
+#### **A Granular Breakdown**

-Your cloud setup will be simple but highly organized.
+Our cloud setup will be simple but highly organized.

-1.  **Create a Single Storage "Bucket":** A bucket is your top-level container.
-You'll create one with a globally unique name (e.g., `my-ca-wildfire-project-2025`) in the cloud provider's web console.
+1.  **Create a Single Storage "Bucket":** A bucket is our top-level container.
+We'll create one with a globally unique name (e.g., `my-ca-wildfire-project-2025`) in the cloud provider's web console.

 2.  **Establish a Clear Folder Structure:** This logical flow is key to a maintainable pipeline.
-    *   **`raw-weather-data/`**: The destination for your daily GitHub Actions job.
+    *   **`raw-weather-data/`**: The destination for our daily GitHub Actions job.
 It holds the immutable, untouched raw data from the Open-Meteo API.
-This is your source of truth, allowing you to replay processing if needed.
+This is our source of truth, allowing us to replay processing if needed.
-    *   **`static-geo-data/`**: Where you'll manually upload your large, unchanging files one time: the CAL FIRE perimeters, the USGS DEM, and the NASA Land Cover data.
-This centralizes your static assets.
+    *   **`static-geo-data/`**: Where we'll manually upload our large, unchanging files one time: the CAL FIRE perimeters, the USGS DEM, and the NASA Land Cover data.
+This centralizes our static assets.
     *   **`processed-model-input/`**: Will store the final, cleaned feature table after transformation (from Step 4).
 Saving this analysis-ready data here avoids repeating costly processing steps.

 ---

-#### **What You'll Learn**
+#### **What we'll Learn**
-You'll learn the core principles of a Data Lake, effective data organization (raw vs. processed), and foundational cloud infrastructure skills transferable to countless other projects.
+We'll learn the core principles of a Data Lake, effective data organization (raw vs. processed), and foundational cloud infrastructure skills transferable to countless other projects.

 ### **STEP 4: Data Transformation & Feature Engineering - Forging the Master Dataset**